tyrotoxism1/ARM_STM32_development/projects/IR_decoder/README.md

     - Each GPIO has its own ODR, where each ODR is 32 bits and can be used to set the state of a pin
         - For example, we set `GPIOA->ODR` equal to `GPIO_MODER_MODER5_0`, which we showed to expand to be a 1 at the 5th group of 2 bits.

-# Extra challenges
-1. Change the trigger from a rising edge to a falling edge
-2. Create a push-button circuit that uses PA1 as the input
-3. Implement button debouncing